 Can stay calm and safe when faced with stressful situations;

 Kind-hearted, helpful nature;

-Enjoy being around a large group of people
+Enjoy being around children

 Apprenticeship Department Options:

 We spend the first week of the program learning about our program participants, about their interests and goals, and then exploring the various apprenticeship options.
 We have many areas to match our apprentices to and they are supported as much as they need with a gradual release model used to help them learn to be independent in their job.
 This may look different for every camper as we take their needs and comfort level into account.
 Here is a list of some of the apprentice jobs that we have had in the past:

 Development of "soft skills" including executive functioning and social communication skills are at the heart of the Yak Apprenticeship program.
 We know that 4-weeks will not “fix” deficits in these areas, but we expect to “move the needle” toward greater independence in these skills: